Bulgaria

 It is legally defined that employers from economic sectors with accidents at work coefficient higher than or equal to the average for the country must provide group Accident insurance with an individual sum insured for an employee with at least seven gross annual salaries

-Personal accident insurance is also mandatory for some employees with risk professions like police officers, military, and firefighters, and for some employees in the state administration like judges, prosecutors, and others.
+Personal accident insurance is also mandatory for certain employees in high-risk professions, such as police officers, military personnel, and firefighters, as well as for some employees in the state administration, including judges, prosecutors, and others.

 Business Travel Insurance

-Employers must pay all medical expenses incurred by their employees while on a business trip abroad, making this insurance highly recommended.
+The employer is obligated to cover all medical expenses that may arise for their employees while on a business trip abroad, making this insurance highly recommended.

 Voluntary Employee Benefits